zenny/lightjail/README.md

 Running this as root should install a world to eg. `/usr/local/lj/worlds/10.0-RELEASE`.
 You don't have to do this on every server.
-Do it once, archive it with `cpio`, compress with `xz`, copy to all servers and extract there.
+Do it once, archive it with `cpio`, compress with `xz`, copy to all servers (*with the same CPU architecture, of course*) and extract there.